 Overview

-With the introduction of Forms, Fergus lets you create and attach sets of Form inputs to your Jobs and Site Visits.
+With the introduction of Forms, Fergus lets you create and attach sets of Form inputs to your Jobs and Job Phases.
 This provides your staff with predefined actions for them to meet the outcomes of your business and your customer.

-Creating and saving Forms Templates allows you to attach these Forms to as many Jobs and Site Visits as you like, allowing you to create different Forms for different types of jobs.
+Creating and saving Forms Templates allows you to attach these Forms to as many Jobs and Job Phases as you like, allowing you to create different Forms for different types of jobs.

 In this article we'll cover: